-In order to achieve formative goals, the Medicine and Surgery programme is organized to offer a total number of 360 University Formative Credits, Crediti Formativi Universitari (CFU), spread over a 6-year course.
+In order to achieve formative goals, the MD Medicine and Surgery offers a total number of 360 University Formative Credits, Crediti Formativi Universitari (CFU) or ECTS = European Credit Transfer System, spread over a 6-year course.
 60 credits consist of activities aimed at acquiring specific professional skills.
 Each CFU corresponds to 12 hours of teaching.
 In case of professional training, each credit corresponds to 17 hours.

 - Basic sciences